h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-automl/introduction-to-machine-learning-with-h2o-3-automl.md

 ![automl-cl-perf-1](assets/automl-cl-perf-1.png)
 ![automl-cl-perf-2](assets/automl-cl-perf-2.png)

-By looking at the results, we can see that in fifteen minutes, and with less data, AutoML obtained scores close to what we obtained in the first tutorial.
+By looking at the results, we can see that in fifteen minutes, and with less data, AutoML obtained scores close to what we obtained in the first self-paced course.
 The AUC that we obtained was **0.824.** Although this is could be a good AUC, because we have a very imbalanced dataset, we must also look at the misclassification errors for both classes.
 As you can see, our model is having a hard time classifying bad loans; this is mainly due because only about 3.6% of loans are labeled as bad loans.
 However, the model is doing very well when classifying good loans; although it is still far from being the best model, this gives us a solid starting point.

 We can also take a quick look at the ROC curve: